-The pie crust chips are light and flaky as pie crust should be, brushed with butter and sprinkled with sugar and cinnamon before they bake.
+Even recipes that are related to pie move to the top of the list.
+Like these Pie Crust Chips with Fruit Salsa.
+The pie crust chips are light and flaky, brushed with butter and sprinkled with a cinnamon-sugar mixture before they bake.
 A spoonful of the fruit salsa on top seals the deal.

 This is such a great summertime dip to serve if you’re having a get-together, or just an afternoon snack if you’re hanging out by the pool or heading to the park.
 So bright, fresh, delicious, and fun!

 Here’s what you’ll need to make the fruit salsa and cinnamon chips.

 (Scroll below to the printable recipe card for details and measurements.)